nickpapac/docs/README.md

 * Step 7: As soon as you create the Pull Request in the above step, Spanner CI will be triggered and start checking if the Pull Request is valid.
 In our specific case it will build the firmware again and if everything is good, GiHub will show a `All checks have passed` notification.

 * Step 8: Go to the [Spanner CI](https://spannerci.com) Platform and check the newly created Job under the Project that you created (click on the project name to see the Project Info and the Job that was created).
 There you can see more info about the Job and download the binary file for the Particle Photon device.

+Repeat Steps 6-8 as many times as you like and enjoy continuous integration in your firmware!